cran-task-views/WebTechnologies/WebTechnologies.md

 This task view recommends packages and strategies for efficiently interacting with resources over the internet.
-Base R includes a few helpful functions, and many CRAN packages improve how R connects to servers and services.

 This task view focuses on:

 1. obtaining web-based data and information,